-- Storing of firmware data and the ServerView Suite Update DVD that are used for firmware updates

-Used in "2.6 Firmware Management."

-- Storing of OS installation media that are used for installing OSes
+- Storing of firmware data as well as the ServerView Suite Update DVD that are used for firmware updates Used in "2.6 Firmware Management." - Storing of OS installation media that are used for installing OSes

 Used in "2.4 Profile Management."